Characters talking online

 If you want to say “No” in a forceful way, you can use the phrase Ni lo sueñes.
 This translates to “In your dreams!” which actually means that is never going to happen.

-It is a great informal way to shut down an offer or request that you're not interested in or found obnoxious or offensive.
+It is a great informal way to reject an offer or request that you're not interested in or find obnoxious or offensive.

 Spanish